Use a Website as a Content Source

 Website URL/Sitemap, or Upload Sitemap.
 Enter your website or sitemap URL, or upload a .txt or a .xml sitemap file.

 Depth.
-Select website depth that you want to crawl.
+Select crawl depth.
 When Depth is one, SearchUnify crawls the links in your sitemap.
 When Depth is two, SearchUnify follows the hyperlinks on the webpages and crawls them as well.
 The recommended value of Depth is less than 10.

 Language.
 Select the language of your website content.